inkstitch/pyembroidery/README.md

 * `encode`
 * `long_stitch_contingency`

-The max_stitch, max_jump, and full_jump properties are appended by default depending on the format you are writing to.
+The max_stitch, max_jump, full_jump, and strip_sequins properties are appended by default depending on the format you are writing to.
 For example, DST files support a maximum stitch length of 12.1mm, and this is set automatically.
 If you overtly set these, they will override those values.
 If you override them to a high value on a format such as .dst with limited length stitches, you can have it permit overly long stitches to be fed into the reader, causing a crash.
 If you disable the encoder "encode" = false.
 The same thing may occur.

 Translate, Scale and Rotate occur in that order.
-If you want finer grain control over them they can be modified on the fly with middle-level commands.
+If you want finer grain control over these they can be modified on the fly with middle-level commands.

 long_stitch_contingency sets the contingency protocol for when a stitch is longer than the format can encode and how to deal with that event.

 Writing to SVG:
 This is largely for testing purposes, it's not a binary writing format.
 But, it's entirely needed for testing purposes.
 There is some notable irony in writing an SVG file in a library, whose main genesis is to help another program that *already* writes them.
 But, without some provably flawless method of exporting the data read, there's no clear way to guarentee a problem is within a reader or a writer.

+Writing to CSV:
+This is also largely for testing purposes.
+It prints out a workable CSV file with the given data.
+It will be encoded like a .DST file by default.

 Conversion:
 ---